yaskovdev/blog/_posts/2017-12-11-why-20-12-2017-12-00-is-not-a-moment-of-time.md

 Luckily, some of caring developers of your company created a handy utility class to parse such dates, so once you called the service, you can just write `Date date = DateUtil.dateValue("20060501")` and have the date of the subscription.
 And a _tricky bug_ as well.

-I guess the reason is clear already.
+I guess the reason of the bug is clear already.
 The [JavaDoc](https://docs.oracle.com/javase/6/docs/api/java/util/Date.html) states: "The class Date represents a specific instant in time, with millisecond precision."
 But, as we just discussed, `20060501` is not enough to determine the specific instant in time, you need also the UTC offset.
 So you have two options:

-1. Request the missing part from the service.
+1. Request the missing part from the service, so that it will return `20060501 UTC` to you.
 This is robust, but not always possible.
-2. Make an assumption about the UTC offset yourself and make sure your code takes it into account.
+2. Make the right assumption about the UTC offset yourself and make sure your code takes it into account.

-And no matter what option you choose, you have to stop using `DateUtil`.
+And stop using `DateUtil`.
 It pretends to be your friend by making your life easier, but in reality it gives you a great opportunity to make a mistake.
 Instead of throwing an exception that says "Sorry, mate, cannot parse you date, it does not contain enough information to be parsed" or using some other way to save you from the mistake, it just silently guesses the missing part (by using server time zone, for example) and returns the wrong result.

 ### Yes, but this is not my case, I do not use the DateUtil